Top 8 Skills Every Great SEO Professional Needs to Succeed

 I’ve met a lot of SEO pros who can’t do the simplest tasks in Excel.

-Vlookups, Concatenates, and IF statements (among literally 473 other functions – seriously there’s 476 built-in Excel functions) should be part of every SEO’s toolset.
+Vlookups, Concatenates, and IF statements (among literally 473 other functions – seriously there are 476 built-in Excel functions) should be part of every SEO pro’s toolset.

 Over the course of my career, I’ve created countless Excel templates that help solve everyday problems.